 Copies of two documents with a parent’s name and the current address can include:

-• Copies of home insurance with parent’s name and current address
+- Copies of home insurance with parent’s name and current address

-Parents who live with family members: The host family will complete a certification of residency form, have it notarized, provide their proof of residency document.
-Provide these documents with the child’s application packet.
-Certification of Residence
+The host family will complete a certification of residency form, have it notarized, and provide one proof of residency document.
+Provide copies of these documents with the child’s application packet.
+Certification of Residence *Keep a copy of these documents.

 *Keep a copy of these documents for your records.

-• Alliance for Children’s NC Pre-K staff processes applications for eligibility.
+- Alliance for Children’s NC Pre-K staff processes applications for eligibility.
 If your child is four by August 31 and your family meets income eligibility, it is likely that your child will be placed in NC Pre-K (subject to state funding).

-• If your child is not eligible (child is not four years old by August 31 and family is not income eligible) you will be notified by phone or email.
+- If your child is not eligible (child is not four years old by August 31 and family is not income eligible) you will be notified by phone or email.

 Health Forms